Hello, homeschool stress overload! It’s choosing homeschool curriculum time.

 At the very least, it’s probably going to impact hoped for learning.
 Also, if a parent chooses curriculum that doesn’t mesh with a child’s personality or learning style (or needs), what the child learns might not be what the parent hopes they learn.

-But the child will learn–it might be a negative or damaging lesson, however.
+But the child will learn.
+It might be a negative or damaging lesson, however.
 But the child is going to acquire knowledge.
-The child will also acquire a better understanding of his/her world, and his/her place in that world.
+The child will also acquire a better understanding of his/her world.
+And his/her place in that world.

 Trusting Your Child

 Trusting our kids, trusting that homeschooling works, and that kids by nature want to learn is not always easy.
+Tell me about it.

 It’s not always easy to trust organic, natural, child-led learning when you, yourself, are a product of schools.
 Somehow schooling has taught most people that schools are the only place where children can be educated.
 Ironically, however, if schools are where the learning magic happens and they’ve done their job educating, then parents who are products of schools should have the knowledge needed to educate their own.